By signing for your BiCon pass you agree to abide by this code of conduct

 Some spaces within BiCon are restricted to certain groups of people, e.g people aged 18 or over or those with a particular identity.
 BiCon supports safe spaces and recognises their value.
 Please do not breach safe spaces you are not eligible to be in, but if you are eligible, don’t be afraid that you aren’t ‘enough’ of whatever group to go.

-The venue have requested that people be clothed (top and bottom) in all public areas.
-Body paint does not count as “clothed”.
+BiCon attendees should remained fully clothed in all public areas.
+Body paint and blankets do not count as “clothed”.
 Some sessions are counted as private areas.

 We don’t allow weapons (inc martial arts weapons) on-site except in pre-agreed session spaces.